dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 Explicit implementations in interfaces may not be declared `sealed`.

-Public `virtual` function members in an interface may be implemented in a derived interface explicitly (by qualifying the name in the override declaration with the interface type that originally declared the method, and omitting an access modifier).
+Public `virtual` function members in an interface may only be implemented in a derived interface explicitly (by qualifying the name in the declaration with the interface type that originally declared the method, and omitting an access modifier).
+The member must be *accessible* where it is implemented.

-`virtual` function members in an interface may only be implemented explicitly (not implicitly) in derived interfaces, and members that are not `public` may only be implemented in a class or struct explicitly (not implicitly).
-In either case, the overridden or implemented member must be *accessible* where it is overridden.

 ### Reabstraction